joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

 - BSc and MSc in Applied Mathematics from The Delft University of Technology (cum laude).
 - Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to porous media.
 - Research internships at Schlumberger, IBM and for a small energy consultant (Alboran), where I learned how to connect, communicate and collaborate.
-- Data analytics jobs for a Dutch railway company (Keyrail) and as a freelancer in Melbourne, where I discovered a new passion (for data science).
+- Data analytics jobs for a Dutch railway company (Keyrail) and as a freelancer in Melbourne, where I discovered a new passion for data science.
 - Founder and organiser of the <a href="http://www.datasciencemelbourne.com/datathon">Melbourne Datathon</a> (150 participants in 2015!).

 **I can talk for hours about**